AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 order that sections appear in.

-Content, such as keywords, can be added either manually by clicking **Add new keywords** or from pre-existing thesauri by clicking on the the icon or **select them in a thesuarus**.
+Content, such as keywords, can be added either manually by clicking **Add new keywords** or from pre-existing thesauri by clicking on the icon or by **selecting them in a thesuarus**.
 Thesauri are available for INSPIRE themes (GEMET) or Regions.